 Some men who have just been diagnosed with advanced prostate cancer may be offered external beam radiotherapy as part of their first treatment.
 This is where high-energy X-ray beams are directed at the prostate from outside the body.
 The X-ray beams damage the cancer cells and stop them from dividing and growing.
 Read more about radiotherapy for advanced prostate cancer.

 Radiotherapy to the prostate isn’t suitable for all men with advanced prostate cancer.
 If it isn’t suitable for you, you might be offered a type of radiotherapy to help manage symptoms instead.
-Read below to find out more about the different types of radiotherapy that are used to manage symptoms.

 Further treatments to control the cancer